Nozbe/NoOffice.org/_book/decide.md

 That's why I don't spend time presenting the solution, but we dive right into the nuances and issues with my idea.
 In Chapter 8 I already explained how we talk, discuss, argue and fight on our meetings.
 And how we eventually reach a conclusion.

 ### Step 5.
-Make the decision.
+Make the decision

 With this whole process the goal is to reach one of three outcomes:

 - move to implementation of the proposed solution
-- take one more week to review the feedback and discuss the revised solution in a week
+- take one more week to review the feedback and discuss the revised solution next time we meet
 - or completely discard the solution (and make a task for the future to approach the problem differently)

 That's it.
 The decision comes down to these three options.
-Sometimes the solution is really straightforward and after just a little debate, it goes to implementation unchanged or with a few tweaks here and there.
-Another time we just need one more week.
+Sometimes the solution is really straightforward and after just a little debate, it goes to implementation unchanged or with a few tweaks.
+Another time, we just need one more week.
 There's lots of feedback, the person proposing the solution must digest it, incorporate it and present a revised solution the following week.
 However, there are times when we decided the problem identified is not really that big of a deal, or that the solution that we came up with is not something we'd be proud of... or it's just too early for this.
 And we discard it entirely for now.

 ## Why take a few days to make a decision?